cosmos/interchain-security/docs/info_for_validators.md

 # Info for Validators

-Validators may want to read this
+Validators may want to read this document.

 ##  Key Assignment